|Acquisition Number: 2019.7

-A canteen's primary use in the Acoma Pueblo is for transporting water to the fields.
-The younger Acoma men were tasked with carrying canteens of water to the older men tending the crops in the fields.
+A canteen's primary use in the Acoma Pueblo was for transporting water to the fields - the younger Acoma men were tasked with carrying canteens of water to the older men tending the crops.
 These canteens were highly valued possessions, because they were usually made especially for the men by their mothers or grandmothers.
 A drink from the canteen was measured by the amount of work the man had done.
 The narrow-necked shape helped prevent evaporation, while handles with straps attached made the canteens easy to carry.

 This particular canteen is a modern piece that wasn't used but was instead made for decoration and the tourist market.
 It is, however, a fine example of the artistry of the Acoma Pueblo.

 "One unique feature of Acoma pottery is that it is decorated with natural earth paints...up to the north we get our black paint, to the west we gather our clay, and to the south we get our white slip and to the east we get our yellow slip, and of course from the sky we get our rain.
 That's all from mother nature.
 Authentic pottery is not perfect.
 It may not be completely round, or it may not sit straight.
 Another way to tell the real thing is that Acoma pottery is one of the thinnest in the world."

 The exact location of the Acoma's source of clay remains a tribal secret, though it is somewhere several miles west of the Pueblo.